AdobeDocs/analytics.en/help/admin/c-data-governance/gdpr-labels.md

    <td colname="col1"> <p>Data Processing Dimensions </p> </td>
    <td colname="col2"> <p>Custom Visitor ID </p> </td>
    <td colname="col3"> <p>ID-DEVICE/ID-PERSON </p> <p>DEL-DEVICE/DEL-PERSON </p> </td>
-   <td colname="col4"> <p>You cannot remove the ID or DEL labels (se to None), but you can change them to be either the DEVICE or PERSON variants, depending on your custom ID implementation. </p> <p>If you don’t use the custom visitor ID, then the setting does not matter. </p> </td>
+   <td colname="col4"> <p>You cannot remove the ID or DEL labels (set to None), but you can change them to be either the DEVICE or PERSON variants, depending on your custom ID implementation. </p> <p>If you don’t use the custom visitor ID, then the setting does not matter. </p> </td>
   </tr>
   <tr>
    <td colname="col1" morerows="1">